 "Why bother dirtying another thing, when you can strain away with the pot and its lid."

 I just take a dish towel, spread it across the pot lid which is pulled away from the lip by a ¼ inch.
 Then holding on tightly to the handles I pour the water down the sink.

 Be sure to keep that lid in place or you will end up with all your spuds in the bottom of the sink.

 Now here comes another little secret for crisping your praties.
 Put the lid back on the pot and give them a good old shake.
 Roughing up the outer surface helps the hot oil stick to the surface and do its trick.

 Take the lid off the pot and let the par-boiled potatoes sit for a few minutes to steam dry.
 Letting the excess steam escape is key to a good crispy roast potato.

 If you strained them in a colander, just toss them around a bit, right in the colander.

 6. Oil Basting:

 I use a fairly big roasting pan.
-You need to space them apart so they are not touching.
-If you overcrowd the pan the potatoes will steam cook as their inner juices vaporize in the hot oven.
+You need to space the potatoes apart so they are not touching.
+If you overcrowd the pan the potatoes will steam cook rather than roast, as their inner juices vaporize in the hot oven.

 Feel free to season them with salt and pepper at this stage.
 I don't bother since I already added some to the water for par-boiling, and I like to keep sodium in our diet as low as possible.